 When it comes to eggs, it’s equally essential to understand the label.
 Just like with meat birds, the terms “cage free” and “free range” don’t mean a whole lot.
 Cage free simply means they weren’t kept in cages, but again, this label doesn’t tell you anything about the conditions in which the chicken lived or what they ate.
 As we now know, “free range” only means that the chickens have access to the outdoors and doesn’t actually guarantee that they ever go outside or were exposed to grass.
 The label “omega-3 eggs ” also doesn’t tell you anything about the conditions in which they were raised.
 As with chicken meat, “pastured” is the best labeling option to choose.
 Ideally, the eggs are also organic so that you know they were fed organic feed, but as mentioned previously, the label organic is less important than getting to know the farmer and finding out what they feed the birds.

 Finally, a word about eating poultry: If you only eat skinless, boneless chicken breasts than you are missing out on the enormous benefits that come with eating the whole bird, including the bone, the skin, and the fat.
 As Nina Planck explains, “Certain amino acids (methionine) are found in muscle, while others are found in the skin and bones (glycine).
 The fat in chicken skin and dark meat contain the antimicrobial fat palmitoleic acid.
 The bones contain calcium, the joins gelatin.
 There is more iron in marrow bone than in muscle.”
 (Real Food for Mother and Baby, pg.
 7-8).
 Air-chilled chicken is ideal because they haven’t been subjected to chlorinated baths that makes them absorb water and therefore net more when you are paying by the pound.
+For more on the history of chicken in America, please read this article.

 While it is extremely important to purchase humane, environmentally conscious, healthy animal meat, we should also pay attention to how we consume it.
 This section addresses a dietary practice that doesn’t receive as much attention as it should.
 But the more research we do, the more we realize that the practice of eating raw meat is grounded in our oldest traditions.
 Sally Fallon says, “When Dr Weston Price made his pioneering studies of primitive peoples around the world, he was struck by the fact that almost every group he visited ate a certain amount of protein raw” (Nourishing Traditions, 231).
 As progressive nutritionists now understand, raw meat is a great way to get healthy microbes into your gut.
 The biggest challenge is overcoming one’s aversion to the idea of it.
 But if we liken it to sushi, we realize that the first step to embracing raw meat is already well underway.